Climate Jargon

 Tundra: Treeless areas in the Arctic, with short growing seasons, low temperatures, and permafrost

-Ultraviolet (UV): Invisible part of sunlight mostly blocked by the ozone layer, causing sunburns but needed to make Vitamin D
+Ultraviolet (UV): Invisible part of sunlight mostly blocked by the ozone layer, causing sunburns but needed by skin to make Vitamin D

 United Nations Framework Convention on Climate Change (UNFCCC): Structure for governments to work together on climate change